 Grilling is a wonderful method, but must be monitored often because if there flare ups (fat and juices falling on hot coals or fire from a gas grill) it will char the food.
 Now you will hear different opinions about grilling and what type of wood is better and the topic that is debated over the most….
 ‘Gas is better than charcoal’ and vise versa…

 Well, I am here to tell you that most of it is a personal preference, however, there are some pros and cons about both.
 If you want the woodsy and authentic taste of the country side then using lump charcoal might be a better choice for you.
 Gas is great because you can control the heat much better than charcoal especially in windy areas, but charcoal tastes better when cooking whole fish or fish steaks, wild game, and pork.
 This is because the meat absorbs the flavor of the charcoal mixture.
 When I say charcoal I mean real Lump charcoal, not briquettes (like Kingsford or similar products; those are made up of saw dust and burnt wood particles along with chemicals to bond and form the briquettes), they’re ok in a pinch, but not my favorite and sometimes leaves the food tasting a little funny.
 The best charcoal to use for uncovered meats and vegetables is lump charcoal.
 If you are making parcels filled with vegetables or even fish then briquettes are ok to use.
 A good way to enhance the flavor of the food is to make a charcoal mixture made up of lump charcoal and another type of hardwood pieces or chips like Apple, Cherry, Alder, Hickory, or Maple (60%[charcoal]/40%[wood chips]).
+Smoking is another technique to add flavor while grilling; wood chips are soaked in warm water and added to a smoke box or you can make shift a smoke box with aluminum foil pans.
 Sometimes I will use Oak, but that’s because I have a plentiful supply here in Florida.

 Grilling can be frustrating because starting the fire may take a few tries if you don’t use lighter fluid.
 I don’t like to unless its the only starter I have.
 A chimney starter works very well and avoids the food to absorb the taste of lighter fluid.
 There is one myth that I would like to dispel… Never turn meat more than once, either on the grill or in a pan.
 This doesn’t make it cook faster or cook any better, in fact, what it does is it allows the meat to cook unevenly and you run the risk of serving raw or over cooked food.
 Plus there are more chances for flare-ups to happen which cause burnt meat.
 I will discuss more on grilling in my grilling blog..
 That is literally an entire page itself.